-

 Information about sponsorship arrangements

-• if the accredited person is a sponsor, a list of affiliates with whom the sponsor has a sponsorship arrangement, and the nature of the services one party provides to the other under each arrangement, and
+Where an accredited person is a sponsor or an affiliate, it must ensure that its CDR policy includes a list of other accredited persons with whom the accredited person has a sponsorship arrangement, and the nature of the services one party provides to the other party under each arrangement.[90]

 Information about CDR representative arrangements